My Russian grandmother has given me a few sewing books that she used when she was in her 20s to teach herself how to sew.

 Use this length to join point 3 up to line A4A2.
 Join that point to the bust dart point.
 This is the left bust dart leg.

-Mark a point half way between point 5 to point A2.
+Mark a point half way between the 3cm point and the 5cm point.
 From there, draw a perpendicular 1cm line to the right.

 From point C2, draw a 2.5cm line at a 45 degree angle.